cisagov/ScubaGear/README.md

 | Power Platform          |  Power Platform Administrator and a "Power Apps for Office 365" license             |
 | Sharepoint Online       |  SharePoint Administrator                                                           |
 | Microsoft Teams                   |  Global Reader (or Teams Administrator)                                                                |
+> **Note**
-- **Note**: Users with the Global Administrator role always have the necessary user permissions to run the tool.
+> Users with the Global Administrator role always have the necessary user permissions to run the tool.

 ### Microsoft Graph Powershell SDK permissions